-In order to take advantage of the features added to CSM for version 4.1, if you are using an earlier version of CSM, you must migrate your existing authorization schema up to the new version.
+In order to take advantage of the features added to CSM for version 4.2, if you are using an earlier version of CSM, you must migrate your existing authorization schema up to the new version.

-If you are using CSM 3.2, you must first migrate the schema to v4.0 and then migrate again to 4.1.
-You cannot migrate an authorization schema for CSM 3.2 directly to CSM 4.1.
-If you are currently using CSM 4.0, you can migrate directly to CSM 4.1.
+If you are using CSM 3.2, you must first migrate the schema to v4.0, then migrate to 4.1 and then again migrate to 4.2 version.
+You cannot migrate an authorization schema for CSM 3.2 directly to CSM 4.2.
+If you are currently using CSM 4.1, you can migrate directly to CSM 4.2.

 The sections in this appendix provide detailed instructions for each migration.